COBRAPROsimulator/COBRAPRO/paper/paper.md

 # Example: Case Study on LG 21700-M50T Cells

 To demonstrate the parameter identification process in COBRAPRO, a case study is conducted to parameterize a fresh LG 21700-M50T cell using the C/20 capacity test, HPPC, and driving cycle data [@pozzato_data_2022].
 In this example, we break down the identification problem by systematically grouping parameters in each identification step, as shown in \autoref{fig:flowchart}.
 This multi-step approach is proposed to improve the identifiability of parameters instead of identifying all the unknown parameters simultaneously [@arunachalam_full_2019].
+For detailed information on the multi-objective function and the optimization problem formulated at each identification step, refer to [@ha_cobrapro_2024].

 ![Case study: Parameter identification procedure on LG 21700-M50T cells.\label{fig:flowchart}](example_flowchart.pdf){ width=100% }

-First, the geometric parameters, OCPs, transference number, and equilibrium electrolyte coefficients are extracted from measurements conducted in cell tear-down and half-cell experiments on LG 21700-M50 cells, as reported by [@chen_development_2020].
+Based the analysis from [@ha_cobrapro_2024], the geometric parameters, OCPs, transference number, and equilibrium electrolyte coefficients are determined to be redundant parameters from structural identifiability analysis.
+Their values are fixed to values measured from cell tear-down and half-cell experiments on LG 21700-M50 cells, as reported by [@chen_development_2020].
 Next, the C/20 capacity test data is used to identify the stoichiometric parameters in the example code `DFN_pso_0_05C.m`.
-We then conduct a parameter identifiability study, comprising of LSA and correlation analysis, to pinpoint parameters with high sensitivity to HPPC voltage and SOC while maintaining low correlation with other parameters (`DFN_LSA_Corr_HPPC.mat`).
-Next, we calibrate the identifiable electrolyte transport and kinetic parameters using HPPC data in the example code `DFN_pso_HPPC.m`.
-Finally, validation of the identified parameters is carried out on the urban dynamometer driving schedule (UDDS) data in the `DFN_UDDS_validation.m` code.
-The `DFN_pso_0_05C.m` and `DFN_pso_HPPC.m` files are located in the `Examples/Parameter_Identification_Routines` directory and `DFN_UDDS_validation.m` is located in `Examples/Parameter_Identification_Results`.
+A parameter identifiability study is then performed in `DFN_LSA_Corr_HPPC.m`, which includes LSA and correlation analysis to select parameters that exhibit high sensitivity to HPPC voltage and SOC, while maintaining low correlation with other parameters.
+The identified subset of parameters is then optimized using HPPC data in the `DFN_pso_HPPC.m` code.
+Finally, the identified parameters are validated with urban dynamometer driving schedule (UDDS) data in the `DFN_UDDS_validation.m` code.
+All case study codes are located in the Examples folder.

 View COBRAPRO's [README on Github](https://github.com/COBRAPROsimulator/COBRAPRO/blob/main/README.md#toc6) to view a list of all available example codes.